pandeymani02/StudyNotion/README.md

 Live At- https://study-notion-edtech-hargunsingh1511.vercel.app/

+Frontend: Developed By Hargun Singh
+Backend Development and API Integration: Developed By Mrityunjay Pandey

 The StudyNotion ed-tech platform consists of three main components: the front end, the back end, and the database.
 The platform follows a client-server architecture, with the front end serving as the client and the back end and database serving as the server.
 ## Front-end
 The front end of the platform is built using ReactJS, which is a popular JavaScript library for building user interfaces.
 ReactJS allows for the creation of dynamic and responsive user interfaces, which are critical for providing an engaging learning experience to the students.
 The front end communicates with the back end using RESTful API calls.